Multilayer approximate nullspace methods for saddle point systems: A new multi-layer iterative scheme

 where $V\in \mathbb{R}^{n\times n}$ is invertible and $L\in \mathbb{R}^{k\times n}$ is a lower trapezoidal matrix.
 Then, the rightmost $n-k$ columns of $V$ (i.e., $Z=V(:,k+1:n)$ in MATLAB notation) form a basis for the nullspace.
 Since in our case, we are not interested in $L$, it is not stored.
 However, since $B$ is sparse, pivoting is usually required to avoid division by zero or small values in modulus.
 The construction for the nullspace of $C$ is analogous.

 A pseudocode for the sparse approximate right oblique conjugation with pivoting to obtain a sparse approximate nullspace basis is presented in Algorithm \ref{alg:oblique}.
 Hereafter, we refer to this procedure as \emph{SAROC}.
 It produces a sparse basis, since we assume that computed coefficients that are smaller than a given threshold and entries of the matrix for which we compute the nullspace that are lower than a given tolerance in absolute value are set to zero, as shown in lines 8 and 9, respectively.
-As a consequence, we obtain \emph{approximate} projected nullspace matrices, $\widetilde{\mathcal{N}}=\widetilde{Z}^TA\widetilde{Z}$ and $\widetilde{\mathcal{N}}=\widetilde{Z}^T A\widetilde{U}$, respectively, for the { symmetric/}generalized and general case.
+As a consequence, we obtain \emph{approximate} projected nullspace matrices, $\widetilde{\mathcal{N}}=\widetilde{Z}^TA\widetilde{Z}$ and $\widetilde{\mathcal{N}}=\widetilde{Z}^T A\widetilde{U}$, respectively, for the { symmetric/}structurally symmetric and general case.
+Assuming dense operations, the worst-case cost of SAROC is $\mathcal{O}(n^2)$ arithmetic operations per iteration, giving a total cost of $\mathcal{O}(kn^2)$.
+However, since the matrix $V$ is initialized as the identity matrix and the algorithm is designed to maintain sparsity via the drop tolerance ($\tau$) and the threshold ($\rho$)-controlled vector updates, the cost is reduced significantly.
+Let $s_v$ and $s_b$ denote the average number of nonzeros per column of $V$ and $B$, respectively.
+Inner products (line 3) cost $\mathcal{O}(sn)$ per iteration and vector updates (line 9) cost $\mathcal{O}(s_v)$ per update, where $s=\min(s_v,s_b)$.
+Since the threshold $\rho$ limits the updates (worst-case $n-i$ per iteration), the total cost would be approximately $\mathcal{O}(ksn)$ where $s \ll n$.
+Furthermore, since the algorithm performs column pivoting (lines 4-6), the matrix $V$ must be stored in column-major order to avoid cache misses.

 The next procedure common to all cases is to compute the Factorized (Cholesky) Sparse Approximate Inverse (FSAI) of the symmetric part $\widetilde{\mathcal N}^s$ of the approximate projected nullspace matrix.
 This step is required to reveal the shifted skew-symmetric system in Step 3 of Algorithm~\ref{alg:general_nullspace}.